I’m melting! I’m melting!!!!

 - 1 cup cooked & crumbled Italian sausage (hot or mild)

-Brush your pizza dough lightly with the olive oil and then sprinkle the garlic powder across it.
+- Brush your pizza dough lightly with the olive oil and then sprinkle the garlic powder across it.
 Spread the caramelized onions evenly (I like to press mine with the back of a fork a little so they smear like jam).
-Sprinkle the parmesan, then the mozzarella, then the sausage evenly over the onion-ey dough.
-Bake for about 8 minutes, or until the pizza reaches your desired done-ness.
+Sprinkle the Parmesan, then the mozzarella, then the sausage evenly over the onion spread on the dough.
+Bake for about 8-10 minutes, or until the pizza reaches your desired done-ness.